livecomsjournal/livecomsjournal.github.io/_author_instructions/04_software_analyses.md

 ## What is a publishable software analysis paper for molecular simulation packages?

-Software analysis papers describe attempts to perform the same calculation with a range of different simulation programs, or perform
+Software analysis papers describe attempts to perform the same calculation with a range of different simulation programs, perform anaysis of changes in perfomrmance over a series of releases of a single software package.
+In some cases, comparisons of the same calculation with different methods may also be appropriate for a software analysis paper.

 Such comparison should be updated periodically with different versions of the same programs (or potentially additional programs).